hkaest/dbus-opendtu-DC-load/README.md

 A HM as DC System to see the temperature and to be part of "Has DC system".
 The DTU set value for the AC side watt as AUX voltage.
 ![title-image](img/DCloadGX.png)
-This picture shows the representation of a uses com.victronenergy.dcload in the remote console.
+This picture shows the representation of a com.victronenergy.dcload in the remote console.
 Since the topic is DC-load :-)

 The solution tracks all HM inverters in one class, since the all inverters are accessed via one DTU.
 This way only a single http request is required to get the data for all HMs from the DTU.